-Financial risk
+(i) Financial risk

 The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk and market risk (including interest rate, foreign currency and commodity and equity price risk).
-Risk management is carried out by the Company's management team with guidance from the Audit Committee under policies approved by the Board of Directors.
+Risk management is carried out by the Company's management team with guidance from the Audit Committee.
 The Board of Directors also provides regular guidance for overall risk management.

-(i) Credit risk
+(ii) Credit risk